thinkst/canary-utils/README.md

 ### canarygen_awscreds_auto.sh
 **Author:** Thinkst (Adrian)
 **Purpose:** This shell script generates unique AWS credential tokens each time it is run.
-It was specifically designed to run with zero dependencies (as opposed to the python version of this script, which has a few).
+It was specifically designed to run with zero dependencies (as opposed to the Python version of this script, which has a few).
 It is designed to run once per host, as the description for each token is customized using local environment variables (username and hostname).
-**Usage:** This is the 'auto' version of this script (the 'arguments' version isn't finished yet), meaning that you'll have to manually edit the script to set your Console and API key variables.
+**Usage:** This is the 'auto' version of this script (the 'arguments' version isn't finished yet), meaning you'll have to manually edit the script to set your Console and API key variables.
 **Compatibility:** This script has been tested and confirmed to run correctly on macOS (Catalina and High Sierra) and Ubuntu 18.04.

 ### canarygen_awscreds.cmd
 **Author:** Thinkst (Adrian)
-**Purpose:** This is a Windows version of the following python script.
+**Purpose:** This is a Windows version of the following Python script.
 It's designed to generate one unique AWS credentials token per host.
 **Usage:** The script needs to be edited to set the Console and API key variables.
 Requires [JQ](https://stedolan.github.io/jq/) and Curl to either be in the path, or for the path to be customized in the script.

 ### Canary-GreyNoise-Community-Threat-Intel-Report.sh